 - Nights/Weekends – The majority of coursework is done in person, but at times and locations more convenient to people with jobs or family commitments.

 Heath administration programs are more common at the master’s level, but a number of undergraduate institutions now offer degree programs.
 They typically cover the same issues and topics, but they may go under different titles at different institutions.
-Look for these common examples, and be sure to investigate any degree program in-depth before making a formal commitment:
+Look for these common examples, and be sure to investigate any Health Care Administration degree program in-depth before making a formal commitment:

 - Bachelor of Business Administration with a concentration in Healthcare Administration